deduce-dev/dac-man/docs/use/plugins.md

 Users can edit this file to override the default behavior and customize the selection of a plug-in for comparisons of specific file types.

 The entries specified in the `plugins.yaml` file can refer to any of the plug-ins available within the Dac-Man plug-in framework.
-All of the built-in plug-ins will be available once their dependencies (if any) have been installed.
+All of the included plug-ins will be available once their dependencies (if any) have been installed.
-For an overview of the built-in plug-ins, refer to the corresponding entry under the *Plug-ins* section.
+For an overview of the included plug-ins, refer to the corresponding entry under the *Plug-ins* section.
 For steps on installing dependencies for the build-in plug-ins, see [here](../../install/dependencies).

 ## Developing a fully customized change analysis using custom plug-ins and the Dac-Man API

-In addition to the built-in plugins, users can also create and register their own plug-ins in Dac-Man.
+In addition to the included plugins, users can also create and register their own plug-ins in Dac-Man.
 The [Plug-in API](../../reference/plugins-api) section describes the Dac-Man plug-in API that can be used to create user-defined plug-ins in Dac-Man.